 According to the National Institutes of Mental Health, there are five major types of anxiety disorders.
 These disorders may share some similarities in symptoms but may present under different circumstances.

 1. Generalized Anxiety Disorder (GAD)

-This worry is usually about everyday things, such as personal health, work, and social interactions, and can cause anxiety in many areas of daily living.
+These symptoms typically interfere with aspects such as personal health, work, and social interactions and can cause anxiety in many areas of daily living.

 2. Obsessive-Compulsive Disorder (OCD)

-OCD is an anxiety disorder that includes recurrent, unwanted thoughts or obsessions/preoccupation with these thoughts, followed by compulsions or repetitive behaviors such as hand washing, counting, checking, or cleaning in an attempt to prevent these thoughts or perceived threats from occurring.
+OCD is an anxiety disorder that includes unwanted worries, obsessions, or a preoccupation with negative thoughts.
+The person may engage in compulsive or repetitive behaviors such as hand washing, counting, checking, or cleaning in an attempt to prevent these thoughts or perceived threats from occurring.

 These symptoms can interfere with all aspects of life, such as work, school, and personal relationships.